owntracks/booklet/docs/features/beacons.md

 Setting the radius to a negative value (e.g. `-1`) on iOS, the app will update the location coordinates of the waypoint on each enter/leave event.
 This update will be transmitted to the broker when the `share` option is on and will be reflected on your map screen.
 You may use this to keep track of moveable items as luggage or your car.

-## Android

-As from version 0.6.4 our Android app also supports beacons using the _altbeacon_ library.
-From their issues:

-> the issue is that not 100% of beacon transmissions get received by mobile devices.
-They get lost due to radio noise and/or low signal.
-This is one of the many reasons that the best practice is to have beacons advertise as many times per second as possible.
-If no beacons are detected in the sampling interval, you will get exit notifications followed quickly by entry notifications

-> The phone has a WiFi / Bluetooth interference problem.
-Some phones like the Moto G, the Moto X and the Nexus 4 don't scan for bluetooth devices properly when WiFi is enabled.
-This can cause intermittent cases where no detections can be made.
-If you have one of these devices, disable WiFi.

 ## Example: office

 Upon arriving at our Frankfurt location, I see from the monitor panel at the reception that Jane is in the office, so I'll pop in to ask a question.